You've recorded a Zoom meeting and now it's time to share that meeting with students in your course...

 Next, click on the Create button and choose Upload Media:

 At this point, you can verify that the upload folder is correct and then either drag the video files from finder/explorer or click inside the upload window to open a dialogue box and browse for the files.
 You can drag multiple files inside the upload window at once.

 The upload window will show you the progress of your uploads and let you know when it's OK to close the window.
 If you close the upload window before the upload completes, you will have to try again.

-After uploading, it is a good idea to rename your recordings to something more meaningful than zoom_0.
-Renaming files in Panopto is easy.
-When viewing the list of files in your course's folder, hove the mouse over the files to rename and click on Settings.
+While you wait for it to complete the processing, it is a good idea to rename your recordings to something more meaningful than zoom_0.
+Renaming videos in Panopto is easy.
+When viewing the list of videos in your course's folder, hover the mouse over the video to rename and click on Settings.

 The name is the first setting.
 Click on Edit, enter the new name, and click on Save.

 Please acknowledge the University's guidelines that recommend deleting recordings at the end of the semester if they include audio or video of students.
 For more information, please review the University's guidelines about recording lectures that may include video or audio of students.
 (Remember, Local recordings will not be automatically deleted.)